 Chablis is part of the Burgundy region and is no stranger to French culture.
 From the medieval-style villages to the stunning views of the vineyards, Chablis is a great place to explore some of Europe’s most beautiful and historic sites.

 But there’s more to Chablis than their great chardonnay grapes.
-This small village on the River Serein is home to various attractions, from historical sites to outdoor activities.
-Wondering what to do in Chablis, France?
-Look no further!
-We’ve compiled a list of some of the best things to do and places to visit in the Chablis region.
+This small village on the River Serein has various attractions, from historical sites to outdoor activities.

 - Most significant landmark – Church of Saint-Martin de Chablis

-- Best free activity – Exploring the Town Village
+- Free activity – Exploring the Town Village

 - Best day trip from Chablis – Abbaye de Fontenay

-- Best all-round accommodation – Hôtel du Vieux Moulin
+- Place to stay – Hôtel du Vieux Moulin

 Address: Rue Prte Noël, 89800 Chablis, France

 The twin stone towers of Porte de Noel mark the entrance to this quaint French village.
-Once you’ve passed through the gates, go ahead and park your car.
-With its small size and flat terrain, Chablis is best explored on foot.
+Once you’ve passed through the gates, park your car.
+Chablis is best explored on foot with its small size and flat terrain.

 As you wander the cobblestone streets and alleyways, you’ll feel like you’ve stepped into a Van Gogh painting.
 The charming stone houses with peaked tile roofs look like they haven’t changed in over 300 years.
 Life moves slower here, and you’ll have time to enjoy the serenity of this charming village.